Cloud

 Cloudficient continues to innovate with the introduction of a next generation cloud archive - Expireon.
 This innovation ...

 Cloudficient continues to innovate with the introduction of a next generation cloud archive - Expireon.
-This innovation centers around paradigm shifts in the areas of indexing, data sovereignty, and right-sized eDiscovery.
+This innovation centers around paradigm shifts in the areas of indexing, data autonomy, and right-sized eDiscovery.

-The first generation of cloud archives were created to reduce the load of on-premises archiving environments.
-This allowed businesses to change from CapEx to OpEx, as well as free themselves from hardware provisioning and ongoing management.
+The first generation of cloud archives was created to address key challenges and needs emerging as organizations began to accumulate increasing amounts of data in on-premises archiving environments.
+Cloud archives allowed businesses to change from CapEx to OpEx, as well as free themselves from hardware provisioning and ongoing management.

 As cloud archives age, companies often have pain points with time, risk, and cost.
 Most of these are centered around inefficiencies with indexing, vendor lock-in, and overlapping eDiscovery tools.
 Let’s look at each of these in detail.